Medicines and Healthcare products Regulatory Agency privacy notice

 We keep your personal data for no longer than necessary to fulfil our purpose in processing it.

-10. Changes to the terms of this Privacy Notice/Policy
+12. Changes to the terms of this privacy notice

 For independent advice about data protection, privacy and data sharing issues you can contact the independent Information Commissioner’s Office at: